 - HEMT MBS Litigation: $110 million settlement with Credit Suisse.
 Cohen Milstein was lead counsel in a case alleging Credit Suisse and its affiliates sold toxic securities to pension fund investors.
 The suit, filed in 2008, was one of the first class action cases involving mortgage-backed securities to be filed.

 - Lehman Litigation: $40 million settlement.
 Cohen Milstein was lead counsel in a class action lawsuit against individuals affiliated with the bankrupt firm, the largest bankruptcy in U.S. history.
 Mr. Lometti was a senior litigator on the lawsuit, developing strategy.

 - Dynex Litigation: $7.5 million settlement.
-Cohen Milstein was lead counsel in class action lawsuit involving the asset-backed securities.
+Cohen Milstein was lead counsel in a class action lawsuit involving the asset-backed securities.
 Mr. Lometti was a central member of the team to litigate this seminal lawsuit involving hybrid securities.
 In the litigation, the U.S. District judge issued one of the first decisions certifying an investor class pursuing fraud claims in connection with the sale of asset-backed securities.
 The Dynex litigation laid out a road map that could be followed in litigating an asset-backed security.

 He has served as a non-industry arbitrator for the New York Stock Exchange and National Association of Securities Dealers helping to resolve disputes, and as a mediator for the New York State Court System.

 Mr. Lometti received a Bachelor of Arts from Fordham University in 1983, and his J.D. from Fordham Law School in 1986.